Also Credited As:Matthew David McConaughey

 Continuing a string of interesting characters, McConaughey was a police officer moonlighting as a contract killer who is hired to off the mother of a small-time drug dealer (Emile Hirsch) in William Friedkin's darkly comedic thriller "Killer Joe" (2011), a role that earned him an Indie Spirit Award nomination for Best Actor.
 McConaughey went on to play a reporter who joins his brother (Zac Efron) in investigating a murder in order to exonerate a convicted killer (John Cusack) sentenced to death in "The Paperboy" (2012), directed by Lee Daniels and co-staring Nicole Kidman.
 That same year, he married longtime companion, Brazilian model and TV personality Camila Alves, with whom he had three children since starting their relationship in 2007.
 Back on screen, he delivered a comic performance as a district attorney in a small Texas town who prosecutes a much-beloved mortician (Jack Black) accused of killing a mean-spirited widow (Shirley MacLaine) in Richard Linklater's black comedy "Bernie" (2012), which was adapted from real-life events.
 But his best performance of the year was undoubtedly in "Magic Mike" (2012), where he played the owner of a strip club who clashes with his star dancer (Channing Tatum) while dreaming of owning a business empire.
 Despite Tatum being the star, McConaughey's performance was singled out by critics and drew considerable awards buzz, leading to an Indie Spirit Award nod for Best Supporting Actor - his second nomination that year.

 McConaughey's winning streak kept going with "Mud," Jeff Nichols' thoughtful and tense Twain-like tale, which found him portraying a fugitive hiding out in the wilderness with two young boys as his unlikely friends.
 After making the film festival rounds in 2012, the lauded movie received a limited theatrical release the following year.
 Also in 2013, McConaughey starred in "Dallas Buyers Club," playing AIDS patient Ron Woodroof, a Texan man who becomes surprisingly successful at procuring non-FDA-approved drugs for those in his condition.
-The role found the normally muscular actor losing 50 pounds to take on an emaciated appearance, and his committed performance garnered much acclaim.
-Towards the end of the year, McConaughey also appeared in Martin Scorsese's drama "The Wolf of Wall Street" as cutthroat businessman Mark Hanna.
+The role found the normally muscular actor losing 50 pounds to take on an emaciated appearance, and his committed performance garnered much acclaim, including a Golden Globe, an Independent Film Spirit award and an Oscar for Best Actor.
+Towards the end of the year, McConaughey also appeared in Martin Scorsese's drama "The Wolf of Wall Street" as cutthroat businessman Mark Hanna; the brief role was most notable for an on-set improvisation in which Hanna leads Leonardo DiCaprio's Jordan Belfort into a humming, chest-thumping routine in the middle of a crowded restaurant.
+The bit got its start from one of McConaughey's pre-filming warm-up exercises.